MicrosoftDocs/defender-docs/articles/defender-for-cloud/recommendations-reference-container.md

 The new recommendation is in preview and not used for secure score calculation.

 > [!NOTE]
-> Starting in mid-September, this recommendation will be updated to report only a single container for each root controller.
+> Starting on September 29th, this recommendation will be updated to report only a single container for each root controller.
 For example, if a cronjob creates multiple jobs, where each job is creating a pod with a vulnerable container, the recommendation will only report a single instance of the vulnerable containers within that job.
 This change will assist in removing duplicate reporting for identical containers that requires a single action for remediation.
 If you used this recommendation prior to the change, you should expect a reduction in the number of instances of this recommendation.
->To support this improvement the assessment key for this recommendation will be updated to `1b3abfa4-9e53-46f1-9627-51f2957f8bba`.
+> To support this improvement the assessment key for this recommendation will be updated to `1b3abfa4-9e53-46f1-9627-51f2957f8bba`.
 If you are currently retrieving vulnerability reports from this recommendation via API, ensure you update the assessment key once it is updated.
 **Severity**: High

 **Type**: Vulnerability Assessment